sharesight/www.sharesight.com/lambda/README.md

-# Cloudfront + Lambda for localization
+# Cloudfront + Lambda for localization and security headers

 ## WARNING
 #### AWS May change!